gabobytes/catalog-music-api-nodejs/README.md

       \i  'path/to/folder/database.sql'

-4. Type on console root folder project: node app.js
+4. In the root of your project type: `npm install` and then `node app.js`